Michael-Reefe/Loki.jl/README.md

 `fit_temp_multexp = false`

 This option, if enabled, will apply 4 multiplicative exponential profiles onto all of the input templates.
 This option can be utilized if one does not know the spatial or spectral shape of the PSF model ahead of time, with the hope that the flexibility afforded by these profiles will allow any generic PSF shape to be modeled.
 The exponential profiles obtained from [Rupke et al. (2017)](https://arxiv.org/pdf/1708.05139.pdf) equation 2:

 $$a_1e^{-b_1\bar{\lambda}},~a_2e^{-b_2(1-\bar{\lambda})},~a_3(1-e^{-b_3\bar{\lambda}}),~{\rm and}~a_4(1-e^{-b_4(1-\bar{\lambda})})$$

+Note that these exponential profiles and a multiplicative polynomial both smoothly modulate the template continuum, so enabling `fit_temp_multexp` together with an active multiplicative polynomial (`mpoly_degree` ≥ 1) is partially degenerate; Loki will print a warning in this case, and you should generally use one or the other.

 `use_pah_templates = true`